 - Identical to WS-2902C, but without internet connectivity

-If you don’t care about connecting your station to the internet, you can save a considerable amount of money by opting for the Ambient Weather WS-1900A instead.
-It uses the same sensor suite as the WS-2902C and the same console too.
+If you don’t care about connecting your station to the internet, you can save considerable money by opting for the Ambient Weather WS-1900A instead.
+It uses the same sensor suite as the WS-2902C and the same console.
 The only difference is the Wi-Fi connectivity is disabled in the console in the WS-1900A.

-Even though we haven’t had a chance to test this particular station ourselves, we feel pretty confident in recommending it because it’s so similar to the WS-2902C.
-Our favorite features are the UV and solar radiation sensors, which are often not found in budget weather station models.
+Even though we haven’t had a chance to test this particular station ourselves, we feel confident in recommending it because it’s similar to the WS-2902C.
+Our favorite features are the UV and solar radiation sensors, which aren’t often found in cheap weather stations.

 The WS-1900A’s biggest issue is the lack of internet connectivity.
-Yes, you’re saving some money, but these days we’re finding the internet connectivity to be much more useful — especially with smart home connectivity, which the WS-2902C has.
-But we can see where some may prefer to leave their stations offline, so definitely consider this one.
+Yes, you’re saving some money, but we’re finding the internet connectivity to be much more useful — especially with smart home connectivity, which the WS-2902C has.
+But we can see where some may prefer to leave their stations offline, so consider this if that’s you.

 - Wi-Fi built into console for sharing data to the internet